 Here is the datebook entry in detail.
 I don't know who wrote it.

 3:00 - HLH went by car to Simferopol where boarded the Russian train & spent night.

 This presents us with a new historical mystery.
 Why, after seven days of intense "summit" meetings, did Harry Hopkins decide to join the Soviets for one final, very exclusive session?
 For Auld Lang Syneski?
 For now, by way of answer, I will recommend my own backgrounder on Hopkins' highly alarming brand of personal Soviet relations, which included aranging secret shipments of Manhattan-Project-embargoed uranium to Stalin and, further, blowing the cover of (good) FBI surveillance on Soviet atomic espionage to the Soviets, here.

 This bedside snapshot further documents Hopkins' Soviet sleepover.
 I was a little surprised to come across it at the website of Hopkins' alma mater, Grinnell, just as if there was nothing in the slightest bit eyebrow-raising about this Soviet interlude.
-Was the pic taken before or after his debrief?
+Was the pic taken before or after his intelligence debrief?
 I jest, of course.
 No doubt Hopkins joined the Soviet train after the Yalta conference conclusion because he wanted to get a good night's sleep.

-Doubtful, and You bet.
 It seems doubtful that the truth of Hopkins' post-Yalta discussions with Soviet delegation members, possibly including Stalin, will ever become known to us; but it is obvious to me that there are dedicated propagandists whose life mission it is to make sure Americans never figure out who and how and what the communists really did do to us.

 And then there are all those useful fools ....